CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ## Features

 * An enhanced restart dialog to specify some extra options when restarting NVDA.
-* A toggle script and a backport of NVDA's "Play a sound for logged errors" feature.
+* Various features related to logged errors.
 * An object property explorer.
 * An extended script description mode: when enabled input help mode report information on scripts that have no description.
 * Commands to help log reading and analyzing.